-You can also study this subject as Master of Public Health International (12 months with dissertation based on secondary data) and at Postgraduate Diploma (9 months) or Postgraduate Certificate level (3 months).
+You can also study this subject at Master of Public Health (International) (18 months with a research project); Postgraduate Diploma (9 months) or Postgraduate Certificate level (3 months).

 The taught compulsory modules lay firm foundations for your learning throughout the programme:

 - Introduction to Global and Public Health – introduces global health issues, public health strategies and health systems